 Each state has its own state bird.
 Find out what your state bird is and then let your child try to spot it. - Sensory play ideas

-- Put together sensory activities.
-Fill a sensory bin with
+- Put together a sensory activity.
+Fill a bin with

 - colorful feathers